Chapter 1 : Courage

 Neville's face dropped still farther.

 "There are many types of courage.
 It isn't all about fist fights at Quidditch matches."
-Neville's eyes widened as he looked up at the headmaster.
-Dumbledore's eyes were twinkling, and Neville allowed a small smile to appear on his face.
+Neville's eyes widened as he looked up at the headmaster, but Dumbledore's eyes were twinkling, and Neville allowed a small smile to appear on his face.

 "We cannot all rush off headlong on quests to save the world.
 Some of us must remain level-headed and steadfast.
 Some must think things through and choose the best way to act.
 I believe that is your particular brand of courage.
 It comes from your parents.
 I knew them while they were at Hogwarts and afterwards.
 They had the same understated courage that you possess.
 The type that isn't often noticed by others, but is exceedingly powerful.
 They were not the types to rush straight into danger, but they never shied away when danger presented itself.
 They were always willing to fight for the things they believed in, just as you are.
 You are truly their son, Neville.
 They would be proud of the young man you are becoming."